 Somewhere around week two or three on the PCT, I took notice of two rivaling philosophical camps: “smiles before miles,” and “miles before smiles.”

 “Smiles before miles” thought having fun was more important than logging miles.
 They preferred jumping in lakes and hanging out in town to powering out the distance.
 They enjoyed the good things in life, like admiring mountain views, and chowing down on pizza – then eating more pizza.
-They weren’t too keen on the “miles before smiles” lifestyle.
+And they weren’t too keen on the “miles before smiles” lifestyle.
 Those people pushed past the views and missed out on the moment.
 I think the laidback crowd secretly felt inferior about not “accomplishing” as much, as if they didn’t have the athletic prowess or psychological drive to throw down 25-mile days.

 ”Miles before smiles,” on the other hand, had a macho flavor.
 Crushing miles was their duty.
 They wanted to conquer the mountains, tame nature and overcome the limitations of their bodies.
 They seemed to think themselves superior to the others, and internally they’d sneer at the laziness of the “smiles” group.